 Center faculty and staff from a variety of academic disciplines across campus conduct research in partnership with civic leaders who use the knowledge to inform policy and organizational innovations.
 Civic partners include leaders from government agencies, nonprofit organizations, business associations and the community.
 For example, a recent Luskin Center study found that, in total, California Climate Investments supports a total of more than 75,000 jobs.

 Walking the walk

 Of course, building a sustainable city also means having a sustainable campus.
-Forty-two “green” structures are found on the UCLA campus, including 10 Silver, 18 Gold and 14 Platinum-certified facilities — with another 16 on the way.
+UCLA joins the UC system in targeting carbon neutrality by 2025 and has goals in every area of campus operations from water and food to purchasing and transportation.
+Forty-five “green” LEED certified projects are found on the UCLA campus, including 10 Silver, 20 Gold and 15 Platinum-certified facilities — with another 16 on the way.

-We’re also the first public university in California to run an electric-powered bus fleet — not only providing the Bruin community with a better way to travel together, but also setting a global standard for responsible city infrastructure.
+We’re also the first public university in California to add fully electric-powered buses to our fleet — not only providing the Bruin community with a better way to travel together, but also setting a global standard for responsible city infrastructure.
+Additionally, our award-winning sustainable transportation program has saved millions of car trips and reduced the number of Bruins driving alone below the County average.
+In collaborations with the Semel Healthy Campus Initiative Center we are growing healthy, nutritious food and demonstrating urban agriculture through vertical tower gardens, as well as encouraging active transportation.
 In addition, UCLA offers almost 600 sustainability courses led by more than 400 faculty members, training the next generation of sustainability problem solvers.

 Toward a sustainable tomorrow